isamch/IC-GoldHoney-Moroccan-Honey-E-commerce/README.md

 - **Error Handling:** User-friendly error messages and validation for forms.
 - **Sustainability:** The app highlights sustainable sourcing and supports local Moroccan beekeepers.

----

-## 🙋 FAQ & Support
+## FAQ & Support

 - Visit the [FAQ page](http://localhost:3000/faq) for common questions.
 - Use the [Contact page](http://localhost:3000/contact) for support or business inquiries.

----

-## 🖼️ Credits & Assets
+## Credits & Assets

 - Product and brand images are in `/public/images/`.
 - Icons from [Lucide](https://lucide.dev/).
 - UI components inspired by [Radix UI](https://www.radix-ui.com/).

----

-## 📜 License
+## License

-This project is for portfolio and educational purposes.
-Please contact the author for commercial use or collaboration.
+IC GoldHoney is a registered trademark.
+All rights reserved.
+Unauthorized reproduction or distribution is prohibited.